Month of Visual Arts Practices 2023

 .

-FutuRetro, Athens Digital Arts Festival
+FutuRetro, Athens Digital Arts Festival, Athens, May 2022

 .